google/blockly/demos/plane/README.txt

 Finally, generate all the language versions wih this command:

-java -jar soy/SoyToJsSrcCompiler.jar --locales ar,be-tarask,br,ca,da,de,el,en,es,fa,fr,gl,he,hrx,hu,ia,is,it,ja,ko,lv,mk,ms,nb,nl,pl,pms,pt-br,ro,ru,sc,sco,sk,sv,th,tr,uk,vi,zh-hans,zh-hant --messageFilePathFormat xlf/translated_msgs_{LOCALE}.xlf --outputPathFormat 'generated/{LOCALE}.js' template.soy
+java -jar soy/SoyToJsSrcCompiler.jar --locales ar,be-tarask,br,ca,da,de,el,en,es,fa,fr,he,hrx,hu,ia,is,it,ja,ko,ms,nb,nl,pl,pms,pt-br,ro,ru,sc,sv,th,tr,uk,vi,zh-hans,zh-hant --messageFilePathFormat xlf/translated_msgs_{LOCALE}.xlf --outputPathFormat 'generated/{LOCALE}.js' template.soy

 This is the process that Google uses for maintaining Blockly Games in 40+ languages.
 The XLIFF fromat is simple enough that it is trival to write a Python script to reformat it into some other format (such as JSON) for compatability with other translation consoles.

 For more information, see message translation for Closure Templates: https://developers.google.com/closure/templates/docs/translation